-Idaho Pathways to Partnerships
+Idaho Pathways to Partnerships logo

 In 2024, the Idaho Department of Education received a 5-year grant from the Rehabilitation Services Agency Disability Innovation Fund to develop the Idaho Pathways to Partnerships Innovative Model Demonstration Project (IPP).
 The project will work to build statewide and local interagency teams and resources.
 This will ensure that students with disabilities aged 10-24 have increased access to education, vocational rehabilitation, and community resources with an overall goal of achieving competitive integrated employment.